everythinginmoderation2/everythinginmoderation2/README.md

 - By end of 2019 I had continued and completed the frontend portion of the FullStackDev Codecademy course.

 - By the last quarter of 2020, I had finished the backend portion of the Fullstack Codecademy course having learned so much.
-From data fetching, JSON, Express, MySQL and even test suites like the Mocha (the framework) and Chai (the library) combo, I saw a glimpse into so many paths with no coach or someone to match me with any particular direction.
+From data fetching, JSON, Express, MySQL and performance-testing with Mocha and Chai, I saw a glimpse into so many paths with no coach or someone to match me with any particular direction.

 - Doing all of this while working full-time as a public school teacher provided me a lot of discipline and new knowledge but still no real direction or time.
 I knew that React was growing popular.
 I knew that it could potentially get me started in the industry.
 Afterall, who doesn't want to be paid to learn, practice and do what they enjoy?
 -